tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 Visit the [homepage] and select a file.
 Some useful files can be found in the [fixtures directory].
 Press the `Submit` button.
-Analysis results should be displayed. `panacea/test/fixtures/example.png` is not UTF-8 encoded and should result in an `Encoding error`. `panacea/test/fixtures/bad.pml` contains invalid PML and should result in a `Syntax error`. `panacea/test/fixtures/ddis.pml` contains valid PML and should result in a successful analysis.
+Analysis results should be displayed. `panacea/test/fixtures/example.png` is not UTF-8 encoded and should result in an `Encoding error` in the errors tab. `panacea/test/fixtures/bad.pml` contains invalid PML and should result in a `Syntax error`.
+`panacea/test/fixtures/ddis.pml` contains valid PML and should result in a successful analysis displayed in the analysis tab.

 ## PML Log File Generation - Complete